Music: a marvel of human invention.

 “Got canned heat in my heels ton-“

 Unfortunately for him, those next words never came.
-Instead, a voice seemed to pierce the wall of noise.
-A very familiar voice; one that he hated to hear on days like this.
+Instead, a voice pierced the wall of noise, reminding Michael that this apartment was, in fact, not just his.

 Michael’s eyes snapped open, and he felt his hips sway out of his control.
 They bounced against his dresser, nearly knocking over his prized lava lamp.
 Michael reached for it like a clumsy ape, catching it just in time and then proceeding to groan audibly as he pulled the needle off his vinyl copy of Synkronized.

 Switching off his strobe lights, his face soured.
 Thanks to his always wonderful sister, the moment was gone.